Select Page

 What are the benefits of orange juice?

 One of the primary benefits of orange juice is its high vitamin C content.
-Vitamin C helps protect cells from damage caused by free radicals, aids in the absorption of iron and supports a healthy immune system.
+Vitamin C helps protect cells from damage caused by free radicals, aids in the absorption of iron, and supports a healthy immune system.

 Another mineral present in orange juice is potassium.
 Potassium helps regulate blood pressure levels and reduces the risk of heart disease.